 And KEF has managed to squeeze much of its innovative system’s performance and feature set into a more modest stature, offering the convenience and versatility of the tried-and-tested package at a much more accessible price that is relatively budget for an all-in hi-fi system.
-The LSX is a scaled-down, carefully crafted copycat of its sibling, and for that is just as triumphant.

 Read the full review: KEF LSX

+If you have the space and are after a one-box system to do it all, this will do nicely.
 Super by name, super by nature.
-If you have the space and are after a one-box system to do it all, this will do nicely.

 Read the full review: Revo SuperSystem

 If the Award-winning Naim Uniti Atom (mentioned below) is out of reach, Bluesound has come to the rescue with another one-box product that refuses to compromise in any single area.
 In fact, recent improvements have made this one of the finest just-add-speakers hi-fi systems for less than a grand.